tko22/nbbMapBoard/docs/regular-setup.md

 $ ./mac_setup.sh
 ```
 ## Running Development Server
-To run the server, make sure you are in the root directory:
+To run the server, make sure you are in the root directory.
+Then, startup the virtual environment and run the server:
 ```
 $ pipenv shell  # startup virtual environment (flask-boilerplate-_rcP-Rlt) bash-3.2$ python manage.py runserver